Fundamentals#

 Schema Definition#

-Given an instance structured as a forest, a Schema
+Given an instance structured as a forest, a Schema is a grammar.

 This grammar recognises a subset of trees that compose a valid database instance.